-As absurd (and as horrifying) as that sounds it is true.
-In 1916 Erwin, TN, home of Uncle Johnny’s Nolichucky Hostel, a five ton elephant known as “Murderous Mary” from the Sparks Brother’s Circus was executed.
-In front of a gawking crowd of 2,500 people Mary was hung by her neck from a crane.
+As absurd (and horrifying) as that sounds, it is true.
+In 1916 Erwin, TN, home of Uncle Johnny’s Nolichucky Hostel, a five-ton elephant known as “Murderous Mary” from the Sparks Brother’s Circus was executed.
+In front of a gawking crowd of 2,500 people, Mary was hung by her neck from a crane.
 The story of Murderous Mary has become popular folklore and through the years exact reasons for her execution are not quite as clear.
-In short Mary stood accused of killing a man and people demanded some of that crazy ol’ early 20th century justice.
+In short, Mary stood accused of killing a man and people demanded some of that crazy ol’ early 20th-century justice.
 The story and its exaggerations may vary depending on the teller, but they all end the same way.19

 So how much did you know?